RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Update-Tools.md

  curl    | curl

 airgeddon uses `curl` to update itself and the WPS pin database.
 It will be checked at the beginning to determine if updates are possible.
 It's not mandatory to have it but it's highly recommended.

+##### Important tips about curl and auto-update

+Binary packages have the auto-update feature disabled.
+The package manager of your distribution, will take care of the updates.